halkim44/spotify-clone/dev_note.md

 /album
 /playlist

+## History

+BackForward btn disabled state

+- when no history
+- after user refresh the page

+back btn disabled

+- happen the first page when user visit when using the app
+- when user visit the page

+forward btn disabled

+- when user is visiting a new page
+- when user refreshed page

+## Features that i have to tests

+- check if user profile displayed all data
+- check if artist page display all data about artist
+- playlist page
+- album page
+- search page
+- home page
+- side bar
+- playlist display in sidebar
+- music player
+- navigation

 ## Epics

 1. as a User I want to be able to Login to my account so that I can listen to music and keep my preferences.